Horse Camp

 Area Map: Little Grass Valley Reservoir Map

-Attractions near Horse Campground: Lakeshore Trail, Pacific Crest Trail, Pancake Beach Day Use Area, Maidu Boat Launch Ramp, Blue Water Beach Day Use Area, boating, water skiing, fishing, swimming, swim beaches, horseback riding, mountain biking
+Attractions near Horse Camp: Lakeshore Trail, Pacific Crest Trail, Pancake Beach Day Use Area, Maidu Boat Launch Ramp, Blue Water Beach Day Use Area, boating, water skiing, fishing, swimming, swim beaches, horseback riding, mountain biking

-Map Posted at Horse Campground
+Map Posted at Horse Camp

 map of Little Grass Valley Reservoir, CA